Assignment Help

 How to Plan and Outline a Timed Essay in Under 10 Minutes

 Planning a timed essay feels counterintuitive when the clock is running.
 Every minute spent not writing feels like a minute wasted.
 But this instinct is wrong — and the evidence is consistent.
-Research in educational writing strategy confirms that students who plan before drafting produce better-structured, more argument-coherent essays than those who begin writing immediately.
+Students who plan before drafting produce better-structured, more argument-coherent essays than those who begin writing immediately.
 The planning phase doesn’t have to be long.
 Five to ten minutes is enough.
 What it produces — a clear thesis and a roadmap for your body paragraphs — is worth every second of the time it costs.
-Writing a strong thesis statement is substantially easier when you’ve spent three minutes thinking through your argument before you start drafting.

 The 5-Minute Brainstorm: Two Effective Methods